canhminhdo/dca2mc/README.md

 This repository presents a support tool called `DCA2MC` for the tableau-based approach to model checking linear temporal properties.

 The core idea is to split the original model checking problem into smaller model checking problems and tackle each smaller one.
 We creatively use the tableau-based method to perform the division.
 For each intermediate layer, we need to collect states and formulas that should be satisfied by the states located at the beginning of the next layer.
-For the final layer, we conduct model checking experiments for each state and its formulas.
+For the final layer, we conduct model checking experiments for each state and its formulas independently.

 ## 1. How to use `DCA2MC`
 `DCA2MC` provides an interactive mode for users with the following commands, where `_` denotes the arguments for the commands.